-We are in the process of constructing a Residence Inn by Marriott, with our JV partner, in Panama City Beach, Florida.
-Once complete, the hotel will be operated by our JV partner.
+We are As of March 31, 2024, we were in the process of constructing a Residence Inn by Marriott, Panama City Beach Pier Park, with our JV partner, in Panama City Beach, Florida.
+Once complete, the The hotel, will be which opened to guests in April 2024, is operated by our JV partner, partner and included within our commercial segment.